THE FRIENDS OF DOWNHILLS PARK

 Avenue, and other areas which had suffered losses of trees.

-After many years of FODP activity on a Cafe
+After many years of FODP activity on a Café project the Café opened on 27 March 2011.

 shows the installation process (thanks to Malcolm Hawley for preparing